dottjt/plastic/chapters/06-therapy.md

 ## Scene 3 START - self-therapy.

 ### Cynicism Monologue
--->

 So here I am.
 It's post-cull and it's killing season.
 I have my rifle.
 My ammunition.
 It's all there.
 And as you can see, attached to my belt-buckle is the uh... first kill of the afternoon.
 Fresh as frush can be.
 As I'm sure you're aware, the fat-fuck couldn't waddle away fast enough from my bullet.
 So ere' he is, slaughtered as fuck.
-And here I am, prodding away at its dead carcass with the end of my firearm, because that's just what people like us do.
+And here I am, prodding away at its dead carcass with the knuckle of my firearm, because that's just what people like us do.
 Fuck n' instigate.

-I lower my mind down to a two.

-I feel unadjusted.
-I feel unprepared for a life without meaning, though perhaps I'm simply unable to produce meaning without spreading my intellectual tar as a gift to the inconsequence slicing me open.
-It's a delicate buffet, so please dig in.
-An unpleasant feeling, a kind of surreal suffocation, that blinds me as welcomingly as it graces.
+-->

+I lower my mind down to a steady two.
+Unadjusted in the incongruous grease, foolishly gushing from my brain.
+Feeling somewhat unprepared for a life without consequence, bathed in an intellectual tar which ran all the way down to the furrow of my shirt.
+I implore you to defile at this delicate buffet, so please dig in.
+Unpleasant as it may seem, I quite enjoy this kind of surreal suffocation.
+The kind which blinds you in its mania, welcoming

+ that blinds me as welcomingly as it graces.
 I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull insensitivity to .

 The orange agent places a sticker on your shoulder, congratulating you for your success, cackling delirious at the charity you demanded in the cusp of your two hands.